 Is D-Mannose suitable for children?

-Well, it is only sugar!
+Well, at the end of the day, it is only a type of sugar—and not the harmful type!
 At the same time, the doses should be adapted according to age and weight.
-However, there is a rare genetic disease that messes up how mannose is produced and absorbed by your body.
+However, keep in mind that there is a rare genetic disease that messes up how this type of sugar (mannose) is produced and absorbed by your body.
 Make sure to educate yourself about it before treating yourself or your child.